apache/pulsar/site2/docs/client-libraries-cpp.md

 $ make install
 ```

-3. ompile the Pulsar client library in the repository that you cloned.
+3. Compile the Pulsar client library in the repository that you cloned.

 ```shell
 $ cd pulsar-client-cpp